SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 For more on the ``if`` statement, see :doc:`ControlFlow`.

+You can also compare
-Tuples that have the same number of values can be compared if all of the values in the tuple support comparison.
+tuples that have the same number of values, as long as each of the values in the tuple can be compared.
-For example, both ``Int`` and ``String`` support comparison, which means tuples of the type ``(Int, String)`` can be compared.
+For example, both ``Int`` and ``String`` can be compared, which means tuples of the type ``(Int, String)`` can be compared.
-In contrast, ``Bool`` doesn't support comparison, which means tuples that contain a Boolean value can't be compared.
+In contrast, ``Bool`` doesn't can be compared, which means tuples that contain a Boolean value can't be compared.

 .. assertion:: boolean-is-not-comparable